bloodchen/LearnGit/README.md

 ## Welcome to GitHub Pages

 You are looking at bloodchen's learn git site.
 The purpose of this site is to learn all git related knowledge.
+Good.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.